scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 In the webhook you just created, now there is the `Add Subscriptions` buttons, ensure that both `messages` and `messaging_postbacks` are ticked.

-If everything has been done correctoy, try to open a conversation with the page you just created!
+If everything has been done correctly, try to open a conversation with the page you just created!
 You should receive the messages in the terminal you opened the pybliotecario before (that's why we used the --debug option!).

 #### Adding a chat id